-Where a School corrects the personal information of an individual, it will be required to take reasonable steps to notify any other entity to which it had previously disclosed the information, if that notification is requested by the individual.
-The compliance burden
+11.8 Where a School corrects the personal information of an individual, it will be required to take reasonable steps to notify any other entity to which it had previously disclosed the information, if that notification is requested by the individual.
+The compliance burden will be reduced by the proviso that notification is not required if it would be impracticable or unlawful.

-16.2.3 Statement relating to information
+11.9 Statement relating to information